 There are many terrific examples of Herse and Singer, but just a few of the stand out bicycles for me were the two early rare Hirondelle bi-chaine machines; a late 1930’s Schultz tandem, a most innovative and extraordinary machine in outstanding original condition; the beautiful ladies Camille Daudon with his characteristic curved front rack and tool kit concealed in the handlebar stem; a magnificent Hugonnier Routens tandem weighing just 19.6 Kg, that looks fast standing still; the Narcisse of Henry Janot, and a unique Cycles Innovation with triangular tubing!

 One outstanding detail is on a lovely little Alex Singer porteur.
 Attached to the front mudguard is a small plaque with some text from Dr.Ruffiér’s 1929 publication ‘Vive la Bicyclette’.
 Roughly translated it concludes: ‘It is a complete and definitive invention.
 We found it, it’s a wonder, and we will never replace it.’
 What a wonderful and highly correct sentiment, which is amplified by the magnificent bicycles found in this very fine book.
 I highly recommend it.

-The book costs 60 Euro plus postage and is available here.
+The book costs 72 Euro plus postage (which you can negotiate with the seller for your location) and is available on ebay here.
 It’s worth every cent!